 Is there any mechanism that penalize nodes for bad behavior?

-Yes, the Rating algorithm, there no penalty, just the Node rating drop.
+Yes, the Rating algorithm.
+While there is no penalty, the Node rating drops.

 If only the hash of the data is on the Blockchain, where is the data kept?